sajeedazam/VehicleManager/README.md

 - As a user, I want to be able to view my license plate's corresponding information.
 - As a user, I want to be able to view all my added license plates.
 - As a user, I want to be able to close the application after I am done.

+## User Stories (Phase 2)

+- As a user, I want to be able to save all my added license plates.
+- As a user, I want to be able to load all my added license plates.